-Do you own $10k worth cryptocurrency in one of the most popular foreign exchanges?
-Binance (Malta), Kucoin (Singapore), Bitfinex (Hong Kong, China), Jaxx (Canada) and Huobi (Korea) are widely used crypto investors in the US and abroad.
-If you do have (or had through the course of the year) $10,000 USD or more, you need to report that to the US Government.
+Do you own $10k worth of cryptocurrency in one of the most popular foreign exchanges?
+Binance (Malta), Kucoin (Singapore), Bitfinex (Hong Kong, China), Jaxx (Canada), and Huobi (Korea) are widely used crypto investors in the US and abroad.
+If you do have (or had through the course of the year) $10,000 or more, you need to report that to the IRS.

-This is where ZenLedger’s cryptocurrency tax calculator comes to help you: every transaction inside of every exchange and every wallet is evaluated and calculated accurately within minutes.
+This is where ZenLedger helps you calculate your crypto taxes: every transaction inside of every exchange and every wallet is evaluated and calculated accurately within minutes.

-ZenLedger provides the most accounting transparency of any cryptocurrency tax calculators.
-You don’t have to wonder about how we calculated taxes on your crypto, the tax review provided to you in a separate spreadsheet goes over every single transaction, so you and your CPA can see precisely how we calculate your tax estimate.
+ZenLedger provides the most accounting transparency of any cryptocurrency tax calculator.
+You don’t have to wonder how to calculate crypto taxes, the tax review provided to you in a separate spreadsheet goes over every single transaction, so you and your CPA can see precisely how we calculated your tax estimate.

 The logic behind each calculation is spelled out on your Grand Unified Accounting (GUA) output.
 Accountants and CPAs love this feature because it means every transaction can be adjusted or tailored to fit the investor’s best possible tax outcome.